 Do you know any more facts about pumas?
 Maybe you could write them down and give them to your class teacher?

 Each child should read at home every night, or at least 3 times a week, with an adult discussing the book with them and then recording their reading in the child’s planner.

 Weekly spellings and times tables should be learnt throughout the week.
 They are given out on a Friday and are tested on the following Thursday.
-The weekly spellings are also used for handwriting practise in their handwriting homework books (given out on Friday and returned by the following Thursday).
+The weekly spellings are also used for handwriting practise in their handwriting homework books.

 Curriculum Newsletter: Coming soon